 Only offering a combined total of 467 searches for ‘Why doesn’t my smart speaker understand me’, and scoring only 1 error out of 10 on our voice clarity test, the Roman capital of the UK only loses out to its modern-day equivalent by a few points.

-Despite sitting on the border of Wales, Chester comes in third place with only 450 combined searches for AI understandability and a score of 1 for voice clarity.
+Despite sitting on the border of Wales, Chester comes in third place with only 450 combined searches for AI understandability and a score of 1 for voice samples.

 The accent clearly doesn’t cross the border, with smart speakers having no problem picking things up.

-The capital city wants more Alexas than anywhere else, with 8,000 monthly searches from people looking to buy one.
-As the Amazon device clearly understands their accent, it’s no surprise to see them surge in popularity.
+The capital city wants more smart speakers than anywhere else, with 8,000 monthly searches from people looking to buy one.
+As the devices clearly understand their accent, it’s no surprise to see them surge in popularity.

-Nottingham (5,400) and Dublin (5,000) come in second and third respectively, despite the Irish city only scoring a 5 on our voice clarity scale.
+Nottingham (5,400) and Dublin (5,000) come in second and third respectively, despite the Irish city only scoring a 5 on our voice samples scale.

 Londoners clearly love their voice assistants, as 5,000 search for ‘Google Assistant to buy’ every month.
 Nottingham comes in second place here too, with 2,000 searches a month.
 However it’s Belfast that takes the third spot on the podium, boasting 1,000 monthly searches to buy a device that 1,300 people claim doesn’t understand them.